lee-junmin/react-dotnet-demo/notes.md

 # CRUD with CQRS + Mediator Pattern
 - install nuget package mediatr@Jimmy Bogard to Application project
-- create folder Activities/Queries and create GetActivityList class with Query and Handler
+- create folder Workshops/Queries and create GetWorkshopList class with Query and Handler
 - Move Mediator to the BaseApiController as a property and remove all constuctors
-- add httppost to ActivitiesController
+- add httppost to WorkshopsController
-- edit activity: add to add EditActivity to Command folder and add HttpPut to Activities Controller
+- edit workshop: add to add EditWorkshop to Command folder and add HttpPut to Workshops Controller
 - Automapper: install AutoMapper@Jimmy Bogard to Application project

 # Create CRUD in React